josemvm/jcommunity-module/README.md

 Installation
 ------------

-It works only with Jelix 1.2 and 1.3.
+Current versions work only with Jelix 1.4.

 * Extract the content of the downloaded archive.
 * Copy the jcommunity directory in a module repository of your application (in yourapp/modules for example).
-* install the jcommunity module
-    * with Jelix 1.2, with the command installmodule in the lib/jelix-scripts/
-      directory: php jelix.php --myapp installmodule jcommunity
-    * with Jelix 1.3, with the command installmodule in your application: php cmd.php installmodule jcommunity
+* install the jcommunity module with the command installmodule in your application:
+    `php cmd.php installmodule jcommunity`
-* You can change the start action in index/config.ini.php like this:
+* You can change the start action in index/config.ini.php like this: startModule=jcommunity startAction="login:index"

-      startModule=jcommunity
-      startAction="login:index"

-In your application, you should **not** use anything from the jauth module, but only from jcommunity, since it provides all needed things, with some different behaviors.
+In your application, you should **not** use anything from the jauthdb and jauth modules, but only from jcommunity, since it provides all needed things, with some different behaviors.